maths/moodle-qbank_gitsync/doc/usinggit.md

 # Different scenarios for maintaining sets of questions using a Git repository

 It is recommended you at least skim the whole of this document before attempting to follow any of the examples as it deals with a number of different scenarios for using Gitsync.
 You need to decide which applies to you and your needs.
-For additional information on each of the PHP scripts as you try to use then, see:
+For additional information on each of the PHP scripts as you try to use them, see:
 - Creating a repo - [createrepo.php](createrepo.md)
 - Importing questions to Moodle - [importrepotomoodle.php](importrepotomoodle.md)
 - Exporting questions from Moodle - [exportrepofrommoodle.php](exportrepofrommoodle.md)